Reaffith/nice_gadgets_store/README.md

-# Phone Catalog
+# Nice Gadgets Store

 ## Description

-Phone Catalog is a React-based e-commerce web application that allows users to browse and purchase phones, tablets, and accessories.
+Nice Gadgets Store is a React-based e-commerce web application that allows users to browse and purchase phones, tablets, and accessories.
 The platform features a dynamic theme toggle (light/dark mode), product categorization, detailed item pages with color and capacity options, a shopping cart, and a liked items section.
 Users can navigate through various product listings, view specifications, add items to cart or favorites, and manage their selections.
 The project emphasizes a responsive design and an intuitive user interface.

 ## Live Preview